 It’s nearly 2pm so we had better keep moving.
 We drive through Gnowangerup and onto Tambellup.
 From here we head south along the Great Southern Highway and pull into Wansbrough Nature Reserve looking for a possible overnight stop.
-Coincidentally this is also it was also a Mud Map location.
+Coincidentally this is also a Mud Map location.
 (Mud Map SC 13) On the drive into the reserve we spy a white spider orchid and more donkey orchids.
 The only place to set up camp was way to close to the highway, so we turned around and on the way out took some photos of the orchids found.
 From the location I feel the donkey orchids are Western wheatbelt donkey orchids and the white spider orchids are Stark white spider orchids (Caladenia longicauda subsp. eminens) which flowers August to October in a range from Moora to Esperance.

 Also found were some Jug orchids and some very dark coloured donkey orchids.
 Unsure if they are just a dark variant or another species.
 I will leave them un-named for now.

 Hopping back in the Triton we are nearly flown away by the number of mosquitoes that had entered the cab.
 Definitely not a camping spot.
 So now where will we go?
-Quickly checking the maps we settle on Nunijup Lake which is west south west of Tenterden and about 50kms away.
+Quickly checking the maps we settle on Nunijup Lake (Mud Map SC 20) which is west south west of Tenterden and about 50kms away.
 We arrive at the lake and park up on the deserted tennis courts between the clubhouse and toilets.
 Also nearby is an old campfire pit.
 After setting up the camper we head off into the bush looking for wood.
 It is on this search that I come across some more dark donkey orchids.
 However these ones appear to be the Purple pansy orchid (Diuris longifolia) which flower September to December between Albany and Perth.
 The uniformity to the colour of the dorsal sepal and lateral lobes of the labellum, plus the hanging lateral sepals, lead me to this classification.

 More pansy orchids are found along a track to a fallen tree, where I see a spider orchid, whilst picking up broken branches for the fire.
 The distinct colouring and location provide easy identification.
 This is the Tenterden yellow spider orchid (Caladenia straminichila) which is found from the Porongurup Range to Manjimup in the months August to October.
 I race back to camp to advise Debbie of my find.
 We both go back and then look farther afield.
 Many more spider orchids are found, some in clumps.